Asymptotic approximations for stationary distributions of many-server queues with abandonment: Stationary distribution of the -server queue

-\begin{lemma} For each $m\in \Z_+$ and $n\in \N$, let $\tau^m_n$ be the $n$th jump time of $Y^m$.
-Then for each $n\in \N$, $\tau^m_n$ converges to $\tau^0_n$ and $Y^m(\tau^m_n)$ converges in $\cal Y$ to $Y^0(\tau^0_n)$ a.s., as $m\ra \infty$. \end{lemma} \proof We prove the lemma by an induction argument.
-First consider $n=1$.
-For each $m\in \Z_+$, the first jump time $\tau^m_1$ is the minimum of the first arrival time of a new customer, the remaining patience times of initial customers with potential waiting times in the set $\{z_j^m,\ 1\leq j\leq l\}$ and the remaining service times of initial customers associated with ages in the set $\{u_i^m, 1\leq i\leq k\}$.
-It follows directly from the assumptions on $\{Y^m,\ m\in \Z_+\}$ that for every realization, \be \tau^m_1 \ra \tau^0_1, \quad \mbox{ as } m\ra \infty.\ee Since the service time distribution function $G^s$ and the patience time distribution function $G^r$ have densities, with probability $1$, $\tau^0_1$ coincides with exactly one of the following in the $0$th system: the first arrival time of a new customer, the remaining patience time of an initial customer with initial waiting time $z_j^0,\ 1\leq j\leq l$, and the remaining service time of an initial customer with age $u_i^0,\ 1\leq i\leq k$.
-Let us fix a realization such that $\tau^0_1$ equals the first arrival time of a new customer in the $0$th system.
+Since the interarrival distribution $F$, the service time distribution function~$G^s$ and the patience time distribution function $G^r$ are independent and have densities, with probability $1$, $\tau_1^0$ coincides with exactly one of the following in the $0$th system: the first arrival time of a new customer, the residual patience time of an initial customer with initial waiting time~$z_j^0$, $1\leq j\leq l$, or the residual service time of an initial customer with age~$u_i^0$, $1\leq i\leq k$.
+Let us fix a realization such that $\tau_1^0$ is equal to the first arrival time of a~new customer in the $0$th system.
 The remaining two cases can be handled similarly.
-In this case, by the convergence of $\tau_1^{m}$ to $\tau_{1}^{0}$, the convergence of the other quantities stated above and the coupling construction, for all sufficiently large $m$, $\tau^m_1$ equals the first arrival time of a new customer.
+In this case, by the convergence of $\tau_1^{m}$ to $\tau_{1}^{0}$, the convergence of the other quantities stated above and the coupling construction, for all sufficiently large $m$, $\tau_1^m$ is equal to the first arrival time of a new customer in the $m$th system.
 Hence, for all sufficiently large $m$, the first jump of $Y^m$ is due to the first arrival of a new customer in the $m$th system.
-For such $m$, since $Y^m$ evolves in a deterministic fashion on $[0,\tau_{1}^m)$ described by the continuous function $\phi$ introduced in (\ref{phiF}), we have If $k = N$ and $x\geq k=N$, then all the servers are busy and the customer that arrives at $\tau^m_1$ will have to wait in queue.
-Thus On the other hand, if $k < N$, then $x=k$ and there is at least one idle server present.
+For such~$m$, since~$Y^m$ evolves in a deterministic fashion on $[0,\tau_{1}^m)$ described by the continuous function $\phi$ introduced in (\ref{phiF}), we have

+If $k = N$ and $x\geq k=N$, then all the servers are busy and the customer that arrives at $\tau^m_1$ will have to wait in queue.
+Thus, by the coupling construction,

+On the other hand, if $k < N$, then $x=k$ and there is at least one idle server present.
 Hence, the customer will join service immediately upon arrival at time $\tau^m_1$.
-Thus, in this case, In both cases, for the chosen realization, we have $Y^m(\tau^m_1)\ra Y^0(\tau^0_1)$ as $m\ra \infty$.
+Thus, in this case,